Looking for unique and very cool bath bombs? Make these succulent Bath Bombs

 stirring bath bomb mixture

-To the bath bomb mixture, add in the brown mica powder and mix well.
+To the bath bomb mixture, add the brown mica powder and mix well.
 If you want more color, add some additional mica powder in 1 tsp increments.

 bath bomb mold